Guides

 • Exiting an existing development loan

-To secure a bridging loan, the borrower must demonstrate a clear exit strategy, whether selling the property the loan is secured against, selling another property, liquidating other assets or refinancing.
+To secure a bridging loan, you must demonstrate a clear exit strategy, whether that’s selling the property the loan is secured against, selling another property, liquidating other assets or refinancing.
+Refinancing options generally include:

 Breakdown of Typical Bridging Loan Costs

-Let's take a look at the typical costs associated with bridging loans below.
+Let's take a look at the typical bridging loan costs, starting with interest rates:

 Interest rates on bridging loans are usually charged daily, so you only pay for the time you use the loan.
 Some lenders charge monthly, meaning you pay a full month’s interest if you exit partway through the month - find this out from the outset, as avoiding this type of arrangement can save you thousands of pounds.